When to visit the vet?

 To minimize the risk of an increased heart rate in cats due to premature labor, cat owners should schedule regular veterinary visits to monitor their cat’s general health.
 A balanced diet is also crucial to strengthen the immune system and promote overall health.

 It is advisable to reduce stressful situations for the cat as much as possible, as stress can be a known trigger for health problems.
-This includes providing the cat with a quiet and safe retreat, especially during pregnancy.
+This includes providing the cat with a calm and safe retreat, especially during pregnancy.

 Outlook on current research